23/resumable.js/README.md

 * `.retry()` Retry uploading the file.
 * `.bootstrap()` Rebuild the state of a `ResumableFile` object, including reassigning chunks and XMLHttpRequest instances.
 * `.isUploading()` Returns a boolean indicating whether file chunks is uploading.
+* `.isComplete()` Returns a boolean indicating whether the file has completed uploading and received a server response.

 ## Alternatives